Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 Below

-: This simulated Google Maps 3-D aerial view of Hodge Yard shows how the Cotton Belt would have crossed the FW&DC main line from Hodge Jct. prior to the FW&DC's construction of a separate line into downtown (curved line at far left).
+: This simulated Google Maps 3-D view of Hodge Yard shows how the Cotton Belt would have crossed the FW&DC main line from Hodge Jct. prior to the FW&DC's construction of a separate line into downtown (curved line at far left).
 Now, the track coming up from Hodge Jct. splits into east and west connector tracks, the west track showing a pair of UP locomotives.
-The blue arrows mark the elevated line for TEXRail commuter trains which returns to ground level to pass beneath Interstate 35.
+The blue arrows mark the elevated line for TEXRail commuter trains which returns to ground level to pass beneath Interstate 35W.

 Above